 The specification sheet header contains lots of key information the factory will need to make the samples.
 The factory name/address, last number, model name, outsole code, size run information.
-This is the the basic information that pattern makers will need to make you pattern on the correct lasts & and make sure your upper design is attached to the correct sol unit.
+This is the the basic information that pattern makers will need to make your pattern on the correct lasts and make sure your upper design is attached to the correct sole unit.

 Filling in the Footwear Specification Sheet:

 The bulk of the information on the footwear spec sheet will include the names of the components and then what material you specified for each component.
 For a shoe Vamp you may spec the following:

 When detailing the shoe materials you will list the name, the manufacturer, and the code number or the swatch book.
 Depending on the material you will list the thickness of the material, the emboss pattern, and the backing material.